Relying on tone and atmosphere rather than just being jumpy!

 I feel the film was trying to say something more deeper and meaningful.
 Was it some kind of dream like allegorical tale of life.
 It may be vague, but it was all I can come up with as I was so distracted by all the stupid stuff.
 Sure a lot of hard work has gone into making all the animation and effects happen on screen, but it doesn't mean I have to like it!
 It does not give me great pleasure to say that this is in my opinion yet another mis-step from Gondry.
 I don't think he will make another great film on par with Eternal Sunshine.
 I'm sure he will still attract a devoted legion of fans who are into the quirky and the twee, but I shall not make much of an effort in future.

-A solid and satisfying coming of age film.
 The main theme in Jeff Nichol's latest is the adolescent idealism of youth vs the run down world of adulthood.
 Ellis (Tye Sheridan), a 14 year old boy is living in a world where the adult members of the community are unhappy, having failed relationships or stuck in a loveless marriage like his parents.
 His best friend Neckbone (Jacob Lofland) shares his idealism and sense of adventure, so when Ellis is told by Neckbone that he found a boat stuck in a tree most likely caused by a flood, they both go to investigate and to claim the boat as their own.
 They head across the Missisipi river to an island where they find the boat, but also find fresh food and footprints.
 Eventually, they find Mud (Matthew McConaughey).
 He turns out to be an armed fugitive waiting to meet up with his long term girlfriend, Juniper (Reese Witherspoon) so they can escape together.
 Ellis and Neckbone assist him with this task by bringing him food, delivering notes and gathering supplies and boat parts.
 Inevitably, they encounter danger as bounty hunters are after Mud, seeking revenge for Muds murder of their relative.
 Mud tells Ellis and Neckbone that it was a crime of passion after this man beat up Juniper savagely.
 All these situations come to a climax in a satisfyingly slow pace.

 One of the many strengths of this film lies in the interesting characters that we care about.
 Mud is a criminal, but the audience get the impression that he is a nice man who is a victim of love like all the other adults in the film.
 Ellis sees in Mud a quest for true love, something which Ellis believes in at a time when his parents are going through a divorce.
 As the story progresses, Ellis finds out the hard way the harsh realities of love.
 The characters are well anchored by strong performances.
 Matthew McConaughey has recently broken out of the the romcom love interest mould and started playing more credible characters.
 This is the best performance I have seen him in and he plays a character with a shady past, but who the audience can sympathise with.
 He is a man who has had many bad things happen to him, and much of that is shown in his face.
 Tye Sheridan is a rising star.
 He experiences his own journey through assisting Mud, through his parents splitting up and selling up their river boat they live in and through his own relationship with a girl.
 He refuses to believe the negative views of his adult peers, especially his father who claims that you can never rely on a woman to love you.